flawsv/apb/README.md

 >Please note that in order for the localization to work, you need to add the `-language=1031` launch argument to your APB.exe desktop shortcut's `Target` field as described above!

 ### Key features of this localization
-+ Missions that are usually avoided by players now have their names in full bright red so that you know to abandon quickly.
++ ~~Missions that are usually avoided by players now have their names in full bright red so that you know to abandon quickly.~~ <br />
+ <sup>This has been removed as unopposed missions can no longer occur and you can not abandon missions anymore.</sup>
 + Simplifies the overall interface, giving maximum information while remaining compact and much easier to read with just a quick glance compared to vanilla UI.
-+ Enhances and recolors text and makes everything look much cleaner, nicer and easier on the eyes allowing you to focus more on the actual game.
++ Enhances and recolors text and makes everything look much cleaner and easier on the eyes allowing you to focus more on the actual game.
 + Included is a variant of rooq and lazer's mission stages config with timers and other extras.

 ### Slash command changes